 Peripheral Arterial Disease (PAD) – clogged or narrowed arteries in the legs – is a red flag that the same process may be going on elsewhere in the body because PAD is associated with other life-threatening vascular diseases.
 Through early detection, interventional radiologists can save women from future stroke, heart attack and early death.
 To combat this major public health issue, the Society of Interventional Radiology recommends greater screening efforts by the medical community through the use of the Ankle Brachial Index (ABI) test as well as noninvasive tests such as ultrasound.
 Further minimally invasive procedures such as balloon angioplasty and stenting can be performed by an interventional radiologist to help open the arteries, should the test show any blockages.

-Patients that need long term IV access for medicines such as chemotherapy can benefit from the placement of an implantable port.
-A radiologist can use ultrasound and X-ray to safely place the device under the skin and into the vascular system.
+Patients who need long term IV access for medicines such as chemotherapy can benefit from the placement of an implantable port.
+It is implanted in the skin, usually in the upper chest.
+A radiologist uses ultrasound or X-ray to safely guide the placement of the device under the skin and into the vascular system.

 A minimally invasive treatment for cancer, RFA uses imaging techniques such as ultrasound, CT or MRI to guide a needle electrode into a cancerous tumor.
 High-frequency electric currents passed through the electrode create heat that destroys the cancerous cells.